adamstallard/coinsensus/README.md

 An array of addesses to remove from [voters](#voters); constrained by [`MAX_VOTERS_REMOVE_RATIO`](#max_voters_remove_ratio).

 #### `dividendWhen`
-More dividends are added if the number of votes in a round exceeds the previous highest number of votes by this value.
+Dividends are added if the number of votes in a round exceeds the previous highest number of votes by this value.
 The value can be negative.
 A value of `INT256_MIN` will always cause more dividends to be added, while `INT256_MAX` will always prevent more dividends from being added.

 Dividends are added for each token held by the contract by increasing the [`dividendRatio`](#dividendratio) values for each token type.